 In June 2018, the Prime Minister announced extra NHS funding for the next five years, starting from 2019/20.
-This new settlement increases NHS funding at an average of around 3% a year, which means that by 2023/24, NHS funding will have increased by £20.5 billion per year.
-The government hopes this additional funding will achieve a number of things, including eliminating deficits in NHS care providers, but there are other factors, such as recruiting enough staff, which also affect whether providers finances balance.
+This new settlement increases NHS funding at an average of 3.4% a year, which means that by 2023/24, NHS funding will have increased by £20.5 billion per year.
+The government hopes this additional funding will achieve a number of things, including eliminating deficits in NHS care providers, but there are other factors, such as recruiting enough staff, which also affect financial performance.

 As you’ve just heard, the NHS is experiencing financial pressures at the moment.
 If you were in charge of the NHS budget and were tasked with saving money, what measures would you take?